danielecook/danielecook.github.io/_posts/2016/2016-11-29-favorites.md

+---
-# A big list of favorites
+title: A big list of favorites
+author: Daniel Cook
+layout: post
+permalink: /favorites/
+published: true
+---

 Here it is!
 My favorite things in life across all domains.
 This is a work in progress, but hopefully you'll find one (or a few) things you like and add it to your life.
 It's a bit sparse currently, but it will fill in over time.